-For patients dealing with a serious illness, the Lila H. Levin Palliative Care Program has the independence and flexibility required to help patients inside every care setting and throughout every care transition.
+For patients dealing with a serious illness, the Lila H. Levin Palliative Care Program in Montgomery County, PA has the independence and flexibility required to help patients inside every care setting and throughout every care transition.
 Our team is unique in that we are a community-based program.
 Patients can receive palliative care services wherever they call home.
 With a higher visit frequency than most programs, we provide individualized, comprehensive treatment for symptoms, ongoing emotional support, and in-depth care discussions to help carry out patient-directed goals.

 Our palliative care services are headquartered at 5 Sentry Parkway East, Suite 100, Blue Bell, PA 19422.